Diabetes Education and Management

 Certificate in Advanced Diabetes Topics

-The Certificate in Advanced Diabetes Topics requires satisfactory completion of the five core diabetes course (16 points).
-The program may be completed in three to five academic terms.
-Two courses are offered in the fall, one in the spring, and two in the summer term.
+the certificate in advanced diabetes topics requires satisfactory completion of either five or six core diabetes courses (15-18 points). the program may be completed in three to five academic terms. two courses are offered in the fall, two in the spring, and two in the summer term.

-- HBSD 4120 Pathophysiology of diabetes and its complications (3) (Fall)
+- HBSD 4120 Pathophysiology of diabetes and its related complications (3) (fall)

-- HBSD 4140 Preventive and therapeutic interventions in diabetes management (4) (Fall)
+- HBSD 4140 Preventive and therapeutic interventions in diabetes management (3) (fall)

 Applications for admission to the M.S. degree program are accepted and reviewed on a rolling basis.
-The Program Coordinator will arrange a phone interview once all application materials are on file.
+The Program Director will arrange a phone interview once all application materials are on file.
 Applicants must be admitted and enrolled in order to apply for a Teachers College scholarship.
-The program’s scholarship application deadline is April 20.
+The program's application deadlines are as follows: August 1 for a Fall start November 1 for a Spring start April 1 for a Summer start.

 Admission requirements include the following:

-- Preparation in one of the areas eligible to take the Certified Diabetes Educator Certification Examination, including clinical psychologist; registered nurse; occupational therapist; optometrist; pharmacist; physical therapist; physician (M.D. or D.O.); podiatrist holding a current, active, unrestricted license from the United States or its territories; dietitian holding active registration with the Commission on Dietetic Registration; physician assistant holding active registration with the National Commission on Certification of Physician Assistants; or exercise physiologist holding active certification as an American College of Sports Medicine Registered Clinical Exercise Physiologist®; health care professional with a minimum of a Masters degree in social work.
+- Preparation in one of the areas eligible to take the Certified Diabetes Educator Certification Examination, including clinical psychologist; registered nurse; occupational therapist; optometrist; pharmacist; physical therapist; physician (M.D. or D.O.); podiatrist; dietitian; physician assistant; or exercise physiologist, or health care professional with a minimum of a Master's degree in social work.

 - Academic qualifications consistent with graduate school, including undergraduate and/or graduate GPA of at least 3.0 on a 4.0 scale.